apache/flink/docs/libs/spargel_guide.md

 ---
-title: "Spargel Graph Processing API"
+title: "Spargel Graph Processing API - DEPRECATED"
 ---
 <!--
 Licensed to the Apache Software Foundation (ASF) under one